tripledoublev/Cookery/README.md

 > for i in {1..10}; do input=spongebob.jpg; output=$(date +"%d-%m-%Y-%H-%M-%S")-$input; mkdir $output;./cook -n 100 -o $output -f $input; done

 Published by Arcangel Surfware (SRF-061)

+### Browser Edition

+A lightweight browser is deployed to github pages.
+No build-step required—just open `index.html` in a modern browser.

+1. Choose an image.
+2. Set iterations and strength.
+3. Hit **Cook!** to let the algorithm work its culinary magic.
+4. Download the resulting image.

+Internally, the browser client re-implements a subset of ImageMagick operations using Canvas 2D APIs and JavaScript.
+Exact parity with the shell script isn't guaranteed, but the cooking spirit is preserved.